BinomialLLC/basis_universal/README.md

 ### WebAssembly Support Using Emscripten

 Both the transcoder and now the compressor (as of 12/17/2020) may be compiled using emscripten to WebAssembly and used on the web.
-Currently, multithreading is not supported by the encoder when compiled with emscripten.
-An simple Web encoding demo is in webgl/encode_test.
+Currently, multithreading is not supported by the compressor when compiled with emscripten.
+A simple Web compression demo is in webgl/encode_test.
+All compressor features, including texture video, are supported and fully exposed.

 To enable compression support compile the JavaScript wrappers in webgl/transcoding/basis_wrappers.cpp with BASISU_SUPPORT_ENCODING set to 1.
 See the webgl/encoding directory.